berhudank/chess-ai/chess/README.md

    - Choose your side (Black or White).
    - Open another browser tab and choose again to start playing.
    - Check "Play against AI" to play against computer.

+## **Note:**
+For now,

+En passant and castling are not supported and promotion options are limited to Queen.

+There is no time limit for moves.

+There is no fifty-move rule and threefold repetition rule.